 - Chocolate Chips - this recipe calls for milk chocolate chips.
 Here are the best brands of chocolate for melting.

 CAN'T FIND LOTUS BISCOFF COOKIES NEAR YOU?
-If you have never seen them or are not able to find these cookies, there is a substitute that is just as good that can be used.
+If you have never seen them or are not able to find these cookies through the Biscoff finder, there is a substitute that is just as good that can be used.
 Trader Joe's Speculoos Cookies are a similar crispy cinnamon-flavored cookie that will work out just fine.

 Begin by crushing the cookies so they are nothing but crumbs.
 The best way to do this is by adding ⅓ of the sleeve of Biscoff cookies to a food processor with a blade for chopping in place.
 With the lid on, process until the cookies are the consistency of coarse sand.